F iling a tax return is no fun at all, but getting the money from your tax return? Now that’s the good stuff.

-2. The 33 Percent Rule is a simple way to ensure you’re taking advantage of your tax benefits
+It is a simple way to ensure you’re taking advantage of your tax benefits.

 It is a simple way to break down your income so you can ensure that you’re not only paying the right amount of taxes and debts but also covering all of your living expenses.